UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 When the function finishes, `s` goes out of scope so this method has no lasting effect (you will note the compiler issue a warning to this effect).

-> If you are a C or C++ programmer, you can think of this as passing a copy of the address (an integer) of where `s1` is pointing to in memory.
-This might allow you to change the data at that memory address, but not the pointer itself.
+> If you are a C or C++ programmer, you can think of this approach as passing a copy of the address stored in `s1` (an integer) into `s`.
+This might allow you to access and change the data at that memory address, but not the pointer `s1` itself.
 You cannot change where `s1` points to in this way.

-Now consider `UpdateString2`.
-The parameter is `ref string s` is synonymous with `s1`.
-This gives the method direct access to `s1` via the parameter `s`.
+Now consider the method `UpdateString2`.
+The parameter `ref string s` is synonymous with `s1`.
+This gives this method direct access to `s1` via the parameter `s`.

 <img src="img/ref2ref_3.png" width="600">